ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       }
     }

 .. note:: A File Indicator requires only one, valid hash.
-It can be an md5, sha1, or sha256 (or any combination thereof).
+It can be an md5, sha1, or sha256 hash, or any combination thereof.

 Create Host Indicators
 ^^^^^^^^^^^^^^^^^^^^^^